 The Alabama Living Donor Protection Act aims to enhance protections for living organ donors by prohibiting insurers from discriminating against them in life, disability, and long-term care insurance coverage.
-Specifically, the bill prohibits insurers from declining or limiting coverage based solely on an individual's status as a living organ donor, requiring them to refrain from donating as a condition for policy renewal, or discriminating in any other way without additional actuarial risk.
-Additionally, the bill mandates that state and local governments provide paid leave for employees who donate organs or bone marrow, ensuring that this leave does not deplete any other accrued leave.
+Specifically, insurers are not allowed to decline or limit coverage based solely on an individual's status as a living organ donor, nor can they require individuals to refrain from donating as a condition for policy renewal.
+Additionally, the Act mandates that state and local governments provide paid leave for employees who donate organs or bone marrow, ensuring that this leave does not deplete any other accrued leave.

 Engrossed: 27-5-4, 27-5-2, 27-19-103